UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/liquidation.md

 'sail chuckle school attitude symptom tenant fragile patch ring immense main rapid'
 ```

-You can then load this mnemonic into truffle and view the associated public key.
+You can then load this mnemonic into truffle and view the associated address.
 To do this, exit the the truffle console by pressing `ctrl+c` twice on your keyboard and then typing:

 ```bash